What are the best Ruby gems that you can use in your Rails projects?

 A list of files that change the most.

-There is a good chance that if you spend 90% of your time changing that
+If you spend 90% of your time changing your

-One gem that can help you with this is
+One gem that helps you find these constantly-changing files is called

 Run it like this: